In 1991, Tom Herren and Chuck Adams obtained the first $1 million products liability jury verdict in Fayette Circuit Court history.

 Oliver’s attorney, Thomas Herren, agreed.

-This matter was later reversed on appeal and remanded for new trial, due to an error by the trial court and then resolved by agreement.
+This matter was later reversed on appeal and remanded for a new trial due to an error by the trial court and then resolved by agreement.

 To view the Lawyers Weekly LASIK surgery article click here.